Travis Mills

 Travis Tatum Mills (born April 12, 1989), previously known by his stage name T. Mills, is an American rapper, singer, and actor from Riverside, California.
 Following his name change from T. Mills to Travis Mills, he began hosting an eponymous show on Apple Music 1.

 Early life

-Travis Tatum Mills was born on April 12, 1989 in Riverside, California.
+Travis Tatum Mills was born on April 12, 1989, in Riverside, California.
 At the age of 5, Mills' uncle gave him his first guitar and at the age of 15 Mills stopped playing sports to start a punk rock band.
+After graduating high school, Mills began writing his own songs and produced them on a computer software.
+He started uploading his music on MySpace and intentionally posted "provocative" photos on the platform to stir interest.

 Career

 2008–2010: Career beginnings and Ready, Fire, Aim!

 At the age of 17, Mills began writing songs in his bedroom, using music software such as Apple's Garage Band.
 At the age of 18, Mills began posting some of his music on his Myspace page.
 In 2008, Mills signed a deal to the indie record label Uprising Records.

 2011–2012: Signing to Columbia Records, Leaving Home and MtvU's Woodie Awards

 In 2011, Mills signed a deal to Columbia Records, following him signing a deal, he began recording his second and first major-label album.
 On July 22, 2011, Mills released a mixtape, titled Leaving Home.
 Leaving Home is a 10-track project, with no guest appearances, while the production was provided from Noel Zancalla, Omen, AudioBlack, The Futuristics, Colin Munroe and Phonix, among others.
 On December 6, 2011, Mills announced that he would be repackaged as a 5-track EP, under its same name as his mixtape through Columbia Records.
 The EP's lead single, called "Vans On" was released on December 12, 2011, along with the promotional single, called "The Boom".
 The EP was made available for retail stores on December 13, 2011.
 On December 15, 2011, to promote the release of the EP, he performed at The Roxy Show in Los Angeles, California.
 The EP was released for free on December 19, 2011, The EP was officially released on January 13, 2012, featuring some added new tracks, while the additional production was provided from Sir Nolan and The Stereotypes, among others.

 In March 2012, Mills was nominated for the Best New Artist at the MtvU's Woodie Awards.
 On July 23, 2012, Mills released his second mixtape, called Thrillionaire.
 It contains 10 tracks, featuring three guest appearances from American rapper Smoke DZA, the hip hop duo Audio Push, and an American musician James Fauntleroy II; as well as the production from Sledgren, The Monsters & Strangerz and Kane Beatz, among others.
 To promote the mixtape release, Mills filmed some music videos for songs such as "Lightweight", "Diemonds" and "Other Bitch Callin'" featuring James Fauntleroy II.
 Mills later announced that he is planning on releasing the sequel for his second mixtape, called Thrillionaire 2.